Shorncliffe railway line

 The Shorncliffe railway line is an 11 km suburban railway line situated north of Brisbane, the state capital of Queensland, Australia.
-It is part of the Queensland Rail City network.
+It is part of the Queensland Rail Citytrain network.

 History

 The Sandgate Railway, opened in 1882, was the first truly suburban railway in Brisbane, built to provide convenient access to the seaside for the city's residents.
 The terminus was originally named Sandgate and was renamed Shorncliffe in 1938.
 The current Sandgate station was originally named Sandgate Central.
 The line allowed Brisbane residents to travel to Moreton Bay's shoreline at Shorncliffe.

 Duplication was completed by December 1901.

 Trains to Sandgate originally travelled via what is now the Exhibition line prior to the opening of the tunnel between Central and Brunswick Street in 1890.
 The Shorncliffe line is going to be used as a pilot test for the implementation of ETCS, (European Train Control System), prior to its introduction with Cross River Rail.